reactjs/react.dev/beta/src/content/learn/tic-tac-toe-tutorial.md

 - [Completing the Game](#completing-the-game) will teach you **the most common techniques** in React development.
 - [Adding Time Travel](#adding-time-travel) will give you **a deeper insight** into the unique strengths of React.

-You don't have to complete all of the sections at once to get the value out of this tutorial.
-Try to get as far as you can -- even if it's one or two sections.

 ### What Are We Building? {/*what-are-we-building*/}

 In this tutorial, we'll show how to build an interactive tic-tac-toe game with React.